 This is illustrated by a set of theoretical calculations in Figure 1.
 This study represents a typical coastal location, and represents the structure found on Amchitka Island.
 The salinity values represent a layer of fresh water above the intruding seawater.
-A transition zone exists with a distributed increase in salinity (1a).
+A transition zone exists with a distributed increase in salinity (Figure 1a).
 In this example, a relatively high degree of interconnection is assumed, as is typical of fractured near surface rocks.
-Note that the fluid resistivity ( $\rho_w$ ) decreases through the transition zone (1b) as the salinity increases.
-The first example shows a porosity-depth profile that is constant (1c).
-This results in a resistivity profile ( $\rho_0$ ) that decreases uniformly through the transition zone and is then constant at depth (1d).
+Note that the fluid resistivity (ρ_w) decreases through the transition zone (Figure 1b) as the salinity increases.
+The first example shows a porosity-depth profile that is constant (Figure 1c).
+This results in a resistivity profile (ρ_o) that decreases uniformly through the transition zone and is then constant at depth (1d).
+Note that electrical resistivity is the reciprocal of electrical conductivity.

-Porosity typical decreases with depth (Giles et al, 1998; Rubey and Huppert, 1959) and a more realistic scenario is shown in Figure (1e).
+Porosity typical decreases with depth (Giles et al, 1998; Rubey and Huppert, 1959) and a more realistic scenario is shown in Figure 1e.
 This results in an increase in resistivity with depth that opposes the effect of increasing salinity with depth.
-Note that in the second example (Figure 1f), the transition zone from fresh to salt water is expressed as a downward decrease in resistivity.
+Note that in the second example (Figure 1f), the transition zone from fresh to salt water is expressed as a decrease of resistivity with increasing depth.
 The top of the salt water corresponds to the depth at which the bulk resistivity begins to increase again with depth.
 This is because between depths of 500 and 1200 m in Figure 1f, the resistivity decreases as the groundwater becomes more saline.
 However, below 1200 m, the salinity is constant at the seawater value and the decreasing porosity causes a rise in resistivity.